Pedro2080/Animals_in_the-_Garden/README.md

 - Owner

 Additionally:
-- Cats and Dogs have the "race" trait (free text)
+- Cats and Dogs have the "race" trait.
 - Turtles have the "state" feature, which takes the following values: "hidden in shell", "active".
 The program should provide the following features:
 - Text menu that allows you to select individual options or exit from the program.